-This KandyPens Galaxy vape pen is NICE, it has lots of positives and only a couple of tiny negatives.
+This Galaxy vape pen from KandyPens is NICE, it has lots of positives and only a couple of tiny negatives.
 It’s currently one of my top picks for best vape pens overall and it’s also one of my personal favorites.

 First I’ll tell you the main difference with this one, because let’s face it most pens out there are pretty similar.
 It’s the atomizer, or the coil, and it’s awesome.
 That and it’s also the sexiest pen I own, it looks and feels elegant and luxurious.
 Just in case you didn’t know, this vape is for use with wax & oil concentrates only, no dry herbs.